 Provide habitat for bees.
 Bees have a variety of nesting habitats.
 Some bees nest in the ground, they will likely choose a sunny spot with bare soil.
 Other bees are cavity nesters, meaning they will nest in holes.
 These bees may choose dry, hollow stems or dead wood to nest in.
 Leaving some dead branches in your garden can provide a place for these bees to live.
 In addition, using native grasses in the landscape can provide cover for bees and other pollinators.
 Leave the grasses in your garden through the winter.
 When it's time to cut the grasses back in the spring, lay the clippings in your yard as a mulch.
 This will allow any insects present to emerge in the spring, and may also help suppress weeds.

 Provide a source of water.
 Like other animals and insects, bees need water to survive.
 Having a source of water present in or near your garden will ensure that you have happy, healthy bees.
+Butterflies also use water, but they tend to like puddling in muddy areas.
+Incorporating sand in butterfly water areas can also provide them with minerals they need.
+Anywhere you incorporate water, be sure to refresh the water every few days to reduce the possibility of providing a place for mosquitoes to breed in your yard.

-Limit pesticide use.
+Limit pesticideuse.
 Many insecticides are non-selective and will harm a large range of insects, including bees and other pollinators.
 Reduce and eliminate the use of these chemicals in your yard as much as possible to support bees.
 When it is necessary to use an insecticide, try to apply when plants are not blooming, or at a time when bees are less active (this is usually in the very early morning or evening).